mojontwins/MK1_NES/examples/12_espitene/README.md

 Note how we are creating the animated ring here via `ring_create`, and setting `prings` to zero.

 In a similar way, when the player is hit by a spike (or killing tile), the code in `my/on_player_spike.h` is included before checking, on `en_sg_2`, if the player should receive damage.
 Here we don't have to check `en_sg_2` which is not set beforehand (as all collisions with spikes should result on the player getting hit, normally), so we only have to check for rings.
-Also, we don't have to explicitly make the player bounce this time, as the code which deals with spikes already takes care of doing so.
+Also, we don't have to explicitly make the player bounce this time, as the code which deals with spikes already takes care of doing so, but we'll play the "player hit" sound and set the state to "pbouncing" so the sprite cell changes for 16 game frames.

 ```c
 if (prings) {